 The Idaho Department of Parks and Recreation operates a unique program called Park N' Ski through four separate trail systems and four state park ski areas.
 Many trails are groomed on a regular basis and provide amenities such as restrooms, warming shelters and backcountry huts/ yurts.
 The program offers a season pass and a three-day temporary permit.
-Permits may be purchased at a variety of places throughout the state, including sports shops, state parks offices, U.S. Forest Service ranger stations and chambers of commerce.
-In addition to the Park N'Ski areas, Farragut State Park, Priest Lake State Park, Round Lake State Park and Winchester State Park addition to the Park N'Ski areas, Farragut State Park, Priest Lake State Park, Round Lake State Park and Winchester State Park have cross-country ski trails available for use.
+Permits may be purchased at a variety of places throughout the state, including sports shops, state found throughout the state.

+parks offices, U.S. Forest Service ranger stations and chambers of commerce.
+In addition to the Park N'Ski areas, Farragut State Park, Priest Lake State Park, Round Lake State Park and Winchester State Park have cross-country ski trails available for use.
 For more information, contact the Idaho Department of Parks and Recreation, PO Box 83720, Boise ID 83720-0065, (208) 334-4199.